altruios/namshubettulpa/public/namshubettuple/redeye.md

 *He started inching his way toward a gear further up that pole* ~he could drop down, which was sideways to Martha, and he could land on it~ "M::I'll come get you!"
-*He raised one hand to stop her*
+"NT::$Eredx:"
 *And Martha stopped in her tracks*
 ~She watched him make his way to the safe landing~
 }
 {
 'Oh shit, that thing is right there!'
-~Below Kent was a dark figure with a tail~
-*It crawled on all fours towards them*
+~Below the Navigator was a dark figure with a tail~ *It crawled on all fours towards them*
 ~The alien~
 'No...'